riganti/dotvvm-docs/Pages/concepts/respond-to-user-actions/static-commands.md

 <dot:Button Text="Something" Click="{staticCommand: SomeProperty = MyClass.MyMethod(SomeArg)}" />
 ```

-If the `MyClass` is not in the sames namespace as the viewmodel, use the `@import` directive.
+If the `MyClass` is not in the same namespace as the viewmodel, use the `@import` directive.

 ### Static command service methods

-Since the static methods cannot use [dependency injection](~/pageS/concepts/configuration/dependency-injection/overview), we recommend usin [static command services](static-command-services) instead of static methods.
+Since the static methods cannot use [dependency injection](~/pageS/concepts/configuration/dependency-injection/overview), we recommend using [static command services](static-command-services) instead of static methods.

 ### JavaScript methods